 - Bright Bot is an app development company focused on building compelling educational apps that focus on simple content creation tools for kids.
 The companies noble goal is to bring imagination and creation to the forefront of children’s lives.
 They bought the matching BrightBot.com domain for only $1,000 on Afternic in 2013.

-- Last up we have BrightEdge, a very well established SEO platform which is venture-backed by some of the top venture capitalists in the Silicon Valley.
+- Last up we have BrightEdge, a very well established SEO platform, who use SMR Digital as their agency.
+They are venture-backed by some of the top venture capitalists in the Silicon Valley.
 They employ more than 300 employees and raised $61.9M in funding to date.
 They only paid $1,000 for the matching .com at Sedo back in 2011

 All of the above companies own the matching .com domain name for their brand.
 Although most sales in this category have remained private and unreported there are still plenty of public sales figures for domain names including the Bright keyword.
 Some of the largest ones include: